-Victoria State Emergency Service (SES) has been involved in most major emergency responses in Victoria since it began in 1950 and continues today as the lead agency for response to flood, storm, tsunami and earthquake across the state.
+Victoria State Emergency Service (SES) has been involved in most major emergency responses in Victoria since it began as the Victoria Civil Defence Organisation in 1950.
+It is still the lead agency for flood, storm, tsunami and earthquake responses today.

-During 1979, the Ministry for Police and Emergency Services was created.
-Its branches included Victoria Police, Metropolitan Fire Bridge, Country Fire Authority and the Victoria State Emergency Service.
+In 1979, the Ministry for Police and Emergency Services was created.
+Its branches included Victoria Police, the Metropolitan Fire Bridge, Country Fire Authority and Victoria State Emergency Service.

-On 1 November 2005, Victoria SES was re-established as an independent Statutory Authority.
+On 1 November 2005, Victoria SES was established as an independent Statutory Authority.
 As a Statutory Authority, SES is governed by a Board, which is accountable to the Minister for Police and Emergency Services.